 As I entered the garden, I stood still and closed my eyes as a gentle fragrance surrounded me.
 It was unmistakable.
 The mock orange is in bloom.
 I drew close and noticed dew is still on the beautiful white petals.

 As I meditate on the events of Passion Week, my mind is drawn to the image of Mary Magdalene coming to the garden, heavy heart and full of grief.
+Read John 20:1-8.
 What did she think she would find?

 Mary Magdalene’s Story

-Mary Magdalene came alone early on the third day, bringing spices to annoint the body of Jesus.
-Not because she expected Him to rise—not yet, at least—but because she needed to honor Him, to love Him in death as she had in life.
-The darkness of her grief was deep, but not silent.
-She moved through the garden, each step heavy, each breath a mix of sorrow and reverence.
+Mary Magdalene came alone early on the third day, bringing spices to anoint the body of Jesus.
+She felt the need to honor Him in death as she had in life.
+Her grief was dark and heavy as she moved through the garden, each step a mix of sorrow and reverence.

-When she reached the tomb, her heart sank into a hollow well.
+When she reached the tomb, her heart sank.
 The stone was rolled away and the guards were gone.
-She ran to find Peter and John, who came running back with her.
-They looked inside and found only the linen burial wrappings.
+She quickly ran to find Peter and John, who rushed back with her.
+They looked inside and only found the linen burial wrappings.

-The two disciples left, but Mary stayed, standing outside the tomb, weeping.
-All she felt was coldness.
-The only sound in the garden was of her own breathing, shallow and trembling, like the echoes of a broken song.
-She stooped, looked inside the tomb and saw two white-robbed angels, one sitting at the head and the other at the foot of the place where Jesus had been lying.
+The two disciples left, but Mary stayed behind, weeping.
+She felt so empty.
+The only sound in the garden was her shaky breathing, like the remnants of a broken song.
+She bent down to look inside the tomb and saw two angels dressed in white—one at the head and one at the foot of where Jesus had been.

 “Woman, why are you crying?” they asked.

-“Because they have taken away my Lord,” she replied, “and I don’t know where they have put him.”
-Mary turned to leave and noticed someone standing at a distance.
+Mary struggled to respond.
+“They have taken away my Lord,” she whispered, “and I don’t know where they’ve put him.”
+Shaking, she turned to leave when she noticed someone standing nearby.

 “Woman, why are you crying?” he said, “Who are you looking for?”